 Nearly a third of women kegel with the wrong muscles.

 Done incorrectly, you can actually make your incontinence worse.
 We don’t want that!
-Isolating the correct muscle, called the perineal muscle, and then doing the correct exercise is the key to getting the best overall effects.
+Isolating the correct muscle, called the perineal muscle, and then doing the exercise correctly is the key to getting the best results.

 Now that you’ve found your perineal muscle, how should you strengthen it?

-In this exercise, you imagine your vaginal muscles like an elevator.
+In this exercise, you imagine your vaginal vault like an elevator.
 When the vagina is totally relaxed it is at ” The Ground Floor”, and squeezed as tight as you can is “The Penthouse”.
-When I started doing this exercise, the movement for me was more like a spasmodic fluttering than a controlled, sustained, upward movement, but with practice, this muscle, like any other, will get stronger and stronger and eventually I was able to contract it with intention and control.
+When I started doing this exercise, the movement for me was more like a spasmodic fluttering than a controlled, sustained, upward movement, but with practice, this muscle, like any other, will get stronger and stronger and eventually I was able to contract it with intention and control, and hold it at the top for sustained periods of time.

 Start the exercise either in either a sitting or lying down position.